•Recognition of Prior Learning

 Please refer to the Academic calendar that can be found on our website: http://www.top.edu.au/current-students/key-dates for more information on Orientation dates, enrolment deadlines and census date.

-Enrolment deadline - The enrolment deadline is the last day to add or modify an online using the Student Portal.
+Enrolment deadline - The enrolment deadline is the last day to add or modify a unit using the Student Portal.

 Census date - The census date for a teaching period is the last day to drop a subject without getting an academic penalty.
 It is the subject withdrawal deadline.